LagoAcademy/auto-annotated-portfolio/content/pages/testimonials.md

     testimonials:
       - type: Testimonial
         quote: >+

-          "Lago Academy is a great place for girls to develop their football skills, with supportive coaching and a strong focus on growth and teamwork."

-        name: Eeshika
-        title: Captain of Girls Team
-        image:
-          type: ImageBlock
-          altText: John Doe
-          caption: Caption of the image
-          elementId: ''
-        elementId: ''
-        styles:
-          name:
-            fontWeight: 400
-          title:
-            fontWeight: 400
-      - type: Testimonial
-        quote: >+
           "Lago Academy doesn't just focus on skill, they focus on the mentality of a winner"